wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 1. Download the Chest X-ray Images (Pneumonia) dataset from Kaggle (or any other available repositories).
 The dataset contains 3 main folders ('train', 'test', and 'val'), with 2 subfolders ('normal' and 'pneumonia') in each folder.
 2. Download the '.py' files from the 'experiments' section, as well as 'requirements.txt', from this repository.
 Ensure the file(s) are downloaded into the same folder containing the 'train', 'test', and 'val' subfolders.
 3. Open cmd/terminal and change directory to dataset folder.
-4. Install required packages by typing 'pip install -r requirements.txt' into cmd.
+4. Install required packages by typing 'pip install -r requirements.txt --index-url https://download.pytorch.org/whl/cu121' into cmd.
-5. Run any version of the 'resnet50' files by typing 'python <insert '.py' filename here>' into cmd (e.g.: python resnet50_1.py).
+5. Run any or all version of the 'resnet50' files by typing 'python <insert '.py' filename here>' into cmd (e.g.: python resnet50_1.py).
+6. Run app.py on cmd to deploy model with state dictionary providing highest model accuracy.

 ## Results
 |File                                  |Test Data Accuracy (%)